 How do I check tire tread depth?
 How do I check tire tread wear?
 Don’t worry – the process for checking bald tires isn’t too difficult.
 Jaguar Newport Beach has the answers.
 You’ll simply need a ruler; a penny you’d find on the sidewalks of Costa Mesa works, too.
-Find out more, or schedule service to entrust the experts.
+Find out more below, learn more about how long tires last, or schedule service to entrust the experts.

 What’s a Good Tire Tread Depth?

 Good tire tread depth depends on the model or year of your Jaguar.
 The tread depth of new tires is usually between 10/32 to 11/32 of an inch – i.e., a third of an inch.
 Winter tires – most likely irrelevant for Costa Mesa drivers – have deeper tread grooves.
 Off-roading tires, too, have deeper tread grooves.
 This depth is a good tire tread depth.
 If the tires of your Jaguar reach 2/32 of an inch, it’s time to replace your tires.
 Maintaining good tire tread depth is crucial to safe driving around Irvine.